MicrosoftDocs/azure-devops-docs/docs/pipelines/process/phases.md

   on the **Variables** tab of the pipeline or in a [variable group](../library/variable-groups.md).
   Each variable, known in this context as a _multiplier_ variable, must be defined as a comma-delimited list of the values you want to pass individually to the agents.

 * Enter the name of the multiplier variable, without the **$** and parentheses, as the value of the **Multipliers** parameter.
+Note that using a secret variable as a multiplier variable is not supported.

 * If you want to execute the job for more than one multiplier variable, enter the variable names as a comma-delimited list - omitting the **$** and parentheses